 The final phenomenon is the fullness of light.
-This light has appeared only while I dreamed lucidly, but it has not been brought about by my own action in any obvious way.
+This light has appeared only while I dreamed lucidly, but it has not been brought about obviously by my own action.
 It has appeared while I was in darkness or in a significant room or while engaged in religious activity.
 It usually appears like the sun moving down from above my head until all I see is brilliant light.
+There remain no images.
 I become aware of the presence of God and feel spontaneous great joy.
 As long as I direct my attention to the light, I gradually lose awareness of my dreamed body.

-To lose dream imagery and awareness of myself in the evident presence of God, is to experience transcendence of myself.
+To lose awareness of myself and my dream images in the evident presence of God, is to experience transcen-dence of myself.
 This is the experience, whatever the explanation.
 Fullness of light, awareness of God, gradual loss of awareness of myself, joy (often called bliss), and uncontrollable devotion are phenomena mentioned commonly in mystical literature.
 These experiences of mine have proceeded only out of the context of lucid dreaming.

-My purpose has been to show my progression from ordinary dreaming through lucid dreaming to phenomena found in reports of mystical experience.
+My purpose has been to show my progression from ordi-nary dreaming through lucid dreaming to phenomena found in reports of mystical experience.
 I have not intended to make a statement on the meaning of these experiences, nor of mystical experience in general.